HazimMohamed/AetherTrace/worklog.md

 just running into orientation (reading up/down) errors.
 I just got to keep in mind while moving forward:

 1. The writes and reads are always forward looking.
 If I read (64 bit) at `0x100000` then I'm reading [`0x100000` - `0x100008`]
 2. The stack grows motherfucking downward.
 So a low stack value is the "top" of the stack.
-You can see how this could get confusing
+You can see how this could get confusing.
-3. When a `pop` is run it first increments the pointer then reads.
+3. When a `pop` is run it reads 8 bytes starting at `RSP` then increments `RSP` by 8.
 This is the logical deduction of (1) and (2).
 If it read first then it would be reading the value (logically) below it on the stack.
-4. When a `push` runs writes first then decrements.
+4. When a `push` decrements by 8 first then writes.
 5. `ret` is equivalent to `pop RIP`.
+In other words it:
+    a.
+Reads `[RSP, RSP+8]`
+    b.
+Decrements `RSP` by 8
-In other words it first increments `RSP` then reads `[RSP, RSP+8]` then sets the next instruction to that value.
+    c.
+Sets the next instruction (`RIP`) to that value
-6. Everything is in little edian which is where the right most value is the most significant.
-THIS IS OPPOSITE OF HOW DECIMAL IS USUALLY NOTATED!!!
+6. Everything is in little endian which is where the highest memory value is the most significant.
+THIS IS OPPOSITE OF HOW DECIMAL IS USUALLY NOTATED (assuming high memory addresses are to the right)!!!

 I'm going to memorize this shit as best I can and trace through it tomorrow.
 For now I need to go home and walk off this headache.